 Senator Mark Daly said today, “50 years ago this week we saw a return to violence on this island and the introduction of British troops to the streets, 50 years later this must be prevented at all costs”.

-The report, which was first released in February when the deadline for the UK leaving the EU was 6 weeks away concludes, that a hard border materialising due to a no deal Brexit, would triggering a return to violence in Northern Ireland.
-All indications are that without direct efforts to engage youth and citizens of all backgrounds, there will also be a return to violence in the event of rushed border poll on the island of Ireland.
+The report, which was first released in February when the deadline for the UK leaving the EU was 6 weeks away concludes, that a hard border materialising due to a no deal Brexit, would trigger a return to violence in Northern Ireland.
+All indications are that without direct efforts to engage youth and citizens of all backgrounds, there will also be a return to violence in the event of a rushed border poll on the island of Ireland.
 The only question in both scenarios will be the scale of the violence.

 Senator Daly commented today “This research and report, we have complied, identifies and highlights the responsibility of the UK government to stand by the backstop that they agreed to.
 This will ensure that the peace process on this island is not jeopardised by a no deal Brexit related hard border.
-The EU need to ensure there is no return to a hard border in light of the facts outline in the UNESCO chairs report”.
+The EU needs to ensure there is no return to a hard border in light of the facts outlined in the UNESCO chairs report”.